CanopySimulations/canopy-python-examples/README.md

 ## Visualizations

 Most of the examples use [Matplotlib](https://matplotlib.org/) which has the advantage of rendering in GitHub.
-However numerous other options are available such as [Seaborn](https://seaborn.pydata.org/) which sits on top of Matplotlib, [Bokeh](https://docs.bokeh.org/) which has great interactivity support and [Altair](https://altair-viz.github.io/).
+However numerous other options are available such as [Seaborn](https://seaborn.pydata.org/) which sits on top of Matplotlib, [Bokeh](https://docs.bokeh.org/)  and [Plotly](https://plotly.com/) which have great interactivity support and [Altair](https://altair-viz.github.io/).

+[Plotly Express](https://medium.com/plotly/introducing-plotly-express-808df010143d) allows you to create some quite complex visualizations such as [parallel coordinates plots](https://plotly.com/python/parallel-coordinates-plot/) and [scatterplot matrices](https://plotly.com/python/splom/) with just a few lines of code.

 ## Data